KenKundert/inform/README.rst

 Utilities
 ---------

-Several utility functions are provided for your convenience.
+Several utility functions and classes are provided for your convenience.
 They are often helpful when creating messages.

+dedent:
+    Dedents a block of text.

 indent:
-    Indents the text.
+    Indents a block of text.

 conjoin:
     Like ''.join(), but allows you to specify a conjunction that is placed